platformer/typst-algorithms/algo.typ

 //   line indexes (as strings) to the comment appearing on that line
 #let _algo-comment-dicts = state("_algo-comment-dicts", (:))

-// list of default keywords that will be highlighted by strong-keywords
+// list of default keywords that will be highlighted by keyword-styles
 #let _algo-default-keywords = (
   // branch delimiters
   "if",